-Scholarship on the arts under socialism began undergoing an important shift about ten years ago, as it attempted to overcome an exclusive focus on the impact of repressive social structures; this was closely tied to a flattening and devaluation of socialist cultural achievements.
-Newer scholarship seeks to re-appropriate the field by bringing contemporary interests and research questions to bear upon it; it is now yielding more nuanced and in-depth insights, which highlight commonalities, as well as differences between socialist and capitalist modernity.
-The Institute gathers and builds upon this new scholarship, incorporating work on the visual arts, music and film and focusing on the GDR.
-Given that the different disciplines that we engage exhibit significant interpretive differences and the experience of GDR artists working in different media was also quite varied, the Institute expects to break new ground by challenging conventional assumptions about periodization and socialist ideology and cultural policies.
+Newer scholarship on the arts under socialism seeks to re-appropriate the field by bringing contemporary interests and research questions to bear upon it.
+Such work is yielding more nuanced and in-depth insights into how the arts functioned in socialist society, which highlight commonalities as well as differences between socialist and capitalist modernity.
+Because the different disciplines we engage exhibit significant interpretive differences—and the experience of East German artists working in different media was also quite varied—the Institute expects to break new ground by challenging conventional assumptions about periodization and socialist ideology and cultural policies.

 The Institute and the website have been made possible in part by the National Endowment for the Humanities: Exploring the human endeavor.
 For further information concerning programs funded by NEH, consult http://www.neh.gov/.
 Any views, findings, conclusions or recommendations expressed in the Institute or this website do not necessarily represent those of the National Endowment for the Humanities.